Gwayaboy/Module2-UIAutomationTesting/README.md

   #### Implementing a  ```Specflow Bing Search Scenario ```

   1. Install SpecFlow Extension for Visusal Studio by navigating to  _**Extensions** > Manage Extensions_ from the menu bar.
-The window as below should appear
+The window below should appear

       ![](https://demosta.blob.core.windows.net/images/InstallSpecFlowExtension.PNG)